-Instead, after careful analysis (see below), use your keywords naturally and reasonably, as appropriate in your documents.
+Instead, after careful analysis (see below), use your keywords naturally and appropriately in your documents.

 Search for the job you want next on a mega-job site like Indeed.com or a target employer's career site.
 Note what job-specific words are used in those job descriptions.
 Then, test different versions of the terms, as described below, to see which is used most often.

 Take the time to go through The Top 25 Keywords for Your Job Search to dig out the terms that are important to employers -- but terms that you might not have thought to use.
 The time you spend in this analysis will have a very good payback for your job search and career.

 No matter how tempting, don't claim a skill or accomplishment you don't have!
 In these days of search engines and public records, employers will discover those fabrications, and opportunities will be ruined.

 We often view our skills as not very important and not worth mentioning.
 But, those skills may be rare and of great value to an employer.
 So, be thoughtful and thorough in your analysis.

 Make sure you are using current terms used for your industry and profession.
 These are the words that up-to-date employers will be using in their job descriptions, and the terms they are using to search through LinkedIn and applicant tracking systems.

 If you haven't been in a job search for a few years, check out a few job postings for the job you do (or want next) at your target employers.
 Look at the terms used, particularly the job title and the job requirements.
 Are those the terms you are using for your LinkedIn Profile and any job applications you submit?

 Assume you have been an "MIS" ("Management Information Systems") manager for the last ten years.
 As the job has changed in that period of time, so has the job's title.
 Now, the vast majority of employers call that job "IT" (or "Information Technology") manager.